 Uhtred later married King Æthelred's daughter Ælfgifu as his second wife, perhaps to assure his loyalty to the king.
 Following Æthelred's death in 1016, Canute became engaged in a struggle with the late king's son and heir Edmund Ironside for control of England.
 Edmund assembled an army to resist them but his Mercian forces refused to fight the Danes and disbanded.

-Edmund, undaunted went on to assemble a further army and with the assistance of Uhtred the Bold, plundered the lands of Canute's supporter, the treacherous Eadric Streona in Staffordshire, Shropshire, and Cheshire.
-Uhtred then returned to Northumbria, were his lands were occupied by the Danes and he was obliged to submit to Canute.
+Edmund, undaunted went on to assemble a further army and with the assistance of Uhtred the Bold plundered the lands of Canute's supporter, the treacherous Eadric Streona in Staffordshire, Shropshire, and Cheshire.
+Uhtred then returned to Northumbria, where his lands were occupied by the Danes and he was obliged to submit to Canute.

 Several sources add that one of the nobles killed with Uhtred was Thurcytel son of Nafena.
-The killing has been dated to 1016, the location , given as Wihea, has been identified as Wighill, which lies just to the north-west of the Roman road north of Tadcaster but south of York.
-Another possibility is Worrall near Sheffield, which is spelled Wihala and Wihale in the Domesday Book.
+The killing has been dated to 1016, the location, given as Wihea, has been identified as Wighill, which lies just to the northwest of the Roman road north of Tadcaster but south of York.
+Another possibility is Worrall near Sheffield, which is spelt Wihala and Wihale in the Domesday Book.